Communication

 Alumni, Computer Science

 Prof. Dr.-Ing.
-Kalman Graffi is Professor for Networks, Communication Systems and Cybersecurity at TH Bingen.
-Previously, he was Principal Scientist at Honda Research Institute Europe, heading the Reliable Systems & Software Department, and in the period 8/2012 to 6/2019 DIID member and Junior Professor “Social Network Engineering” at the Institute of Computer Science at Heinrich Heine University Düsseldorf.
+Kalman Graffi is Professor of Networks, Communication Systems and Cybersecurity at TH Bingen.
+Previously, he was Principal Scientist at Honda Research Institute Europe, leading the Reliable Systems & Software department, and in the period 8/2012 to 6/2019 DIID member and Junior Professor “Social Network Engineering” at the Institute of Computer Science at HHU-Düsseldorf.
+His research here includes the study of new social interaction capabilities over the Internet as well as mechanisms and protocols for highly scalable and secure distributed systems.

-His research here includes the investigation of new social interaction possibilities over the Internet as well as mechanisms and protocols for highly scalable and secure distributed systems.
 At DIID, he was interested in the technical foundations for secure and robust communication systems in decentralized peer-to-peer networks under precarious conditions.
 Currently, he is looking at how the industrial data processing of tomorrow can be privacy-preserving and privacy-compliant.

 Contact